 After reading about the Duke University study, and the publicity it generated, the question that I have is: Why are we so quick to damn divorcing people?
 Why do we want to prove that they are less healthy, less stable, less financially secure and just less in general than the rest of the population?
 Why?

 What if, instead of shaming and condemning divorced people we admitted that they were people, just like us?
 What if, instead of looking at all of the harm that divorce does (and, admittedly, it does a fair amount of harm to everyone involved), we focused on nurturing the people whose lives are touched by divorce so that they could use this very negative event to create something positive?
-What if, instead of making ourselves feel better by sensationalizing divorce statistics that may or may not even be true, we spent our time finding a way to deal with divorce in a more humane and compassionate way?
+Or, what if, instead of making ourselves feel better by sensationalizing divorce statistics that may or may not even be true, we spent our time finding a way to deal with divorce in a more humane and compassionate way?

 What if we spent our time researching ways we all could make ourselves and our lives better, rather than researching how divorce makes our lives worse?